iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Create a Custom Script in `package.json`

 - What benefits can you see from creating your own scripts?
+Creating your own npm scripts empowers you to automate tasks, customize your development workflow, improve efficiency, and maintain a consistent and manageable project environment.

 ```json
 // package.json